jlamoreaux/weather-app/readme.md

-# Project Title
+# Weather Journal

-Weather Journal
+It's a journal.
+With weather stuff.

 ## Description